The four ASD assessments

 This was the fourth ASD algorithm implemented in the 3di, in 2022.
 Its scoring is based on 66 questions.
 The corresponding route for this algorithm is named ASD_brief (DSM-5 Crit A+B).

-This output of this algorithm, despite having 'brief' in the name, appears in both the brief and extended Word reports, under the heading DSM-5: ASD brief assessment.
+This output of this algorithm appears in both the brief and extended Word reports, under the heading DSM-5: ASD brief assessment.

-The details of the ICD-10 algorithms 1 and 2 are explained in three files found in the 3di installation folder under the Reference subfolder.
-ASD_three-domain_scales_defined and ASD_diagnosis_flowcharts_3_domain describe the algorithm, while ASD_scales_Ref details which individual questions contribute to each subscale.
+Details of the algorithms 1 and 2 and our amalgamation of ICD-10 and DSM-4 are explained in three files found in the 3di installation folder under the Reference subfolder.
+ASD_three-domain_scales_defined and ASD_diagnosis_flowcharts_3_domain describe the algorithm and how a diagnostic outcome is arrived at, while ASD_scales_Ref details which individual questions contribute to each subscale.

-The details of the DSM-5 algorithms 3 and 4 are explained in two files found in the 3di installation folder under the Reference subfolder.
-DSM-5_ASD_scoring describes the algorithm, while again ASD_scales_Ref details which individual questions contribute to each subscale.
+Details of the DSM-5 algorithms 3 and 4 are explained in two files found in the 3di installation folder under the Reference subfolder.
+DSM-5_ASD_scoring describes the algorithm, while ASD_scales_Ref details which individual questions contribute to each subscale.

-Currently, the 3di software is not suitable for assessments of adults.
+The 3di software is currently not suitable for the assessment of adults.